Ovid2020/BattleShip/README.md

 >     10 oo oo XX XX XX oo oo oo oo --

 When either player has won, you'll see a game over prompt.
 The game will then end.
-To play again, type in node index and start again!
+Type in node index and start again!

 Enjoy!